haossr/Leadership/Notes/Manual Manipulation Record.md

 Manual Manipulation Record
 =======
-<SUP>\*</SUP>This file records change that has been manually made by Hari S. but not original author.
+<SUP>\*</SUP>This file records change that has been manually made by Hao S. but not the original author.

 ###2014-8-14
 - Data -55 El Salvador-SJN.xlsx: cen->countryn